-Ted Morrissey is the author of the novel Men of Winter (2010, re-released 2013) the novelette Figures in Blue, and the forthcoming novel An Untimely Frost (Twelve Winters Press).
+Ted Morrissey is the author of the novel Men of Winter (2010, re-released 2013), the novelette Figures in Blue, and, most recently, the novel An Untimely Frost (Twelve Winters Press).
 His short fiction has appeared in nearly twenty journals, including Glimmer Train, The Chariton Review, PANK, Writers Ask and North American Review.
 He is also the author of the monograph The Beowulf Poet and His Real Monsters: A Trauma-Theory Reading of the Anglo-Saxon Poem (Edwin Mellen Press, 2013).
 He holds a PhD in English studies and lives just north of Springfield, Illinois.
 A William H. Gass scholar, several of his presentations on Gass’s work are archived at his 12 Winters Blog.

 Contact: jtedmorrissey (at) gmail (dot) com